40-Pin Extension

 PWM Testing

-Pin33 of the 40Pin is configured as PWM function by default.
-Here, we choose Waveshare's 4pin PWM protocol speed control fan as the test device.
+Pin33 of the 40-pin interface is configured as PWM function by default.
+Here, we choose Waveshare's 4pin PWM protocol adjustable speed fan as the test device.

 Hardware Connection